SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 That concludes the changes to introduce a transmission at the level of the `MailClientPresenter`.
 When opening the mail client with `(MailClientPresenter on: MailAccount new) open`, the mail application behaves as before, but now it uses a transmission.

 There is another presenter where we can use transmissions: the `EmailPresenter`.
-It's original `connectPresenters` method was implemented as follows.
+Its original `connectPresenters` method was implemented as follows.

 ```
 EmailPresenter >> connectPresenters